GB men win thrilling 4x200m world relay gold

 Great Britain's swimming medals so far

-Britain are fifth in the medal table with two days to go
+Great Britain are fifth in the medal table with two days to go

 Gold